ASAMA — THE AMERICAN SPORT ART MUSEUM AND ARCHIVES

 Dedicated to the Preservation of Sports History, Art and Literature

 The American Sport Art Museum and Archives (ASAMA), located on the campus of the United States Sports Academy, is dedicated to the preservation of sports history, art and literature.
 Founded in 1984, ASAMA has recognized the importance of the cultural connectivity of athletic competition and artistic expression since its inception.
-The gallery preserves the performance and movement of man by creating an awareness of the role art media play in capturing our sports heroes and perpetuating their performances for posterity.
+The Thomas P. Rosandich Gallery preserves the performance and movement of man by creating an awareness of the role art media play in capturing our sports heroes and perpetuating their performances for posterity.
 Arguably one of the most aesthetically pleasing structures in higher education, the museum is located in an artistic atmosphere in the architecturally-acclaimed main campus building.

 The ASAMA collection is comprised of more than 1,500 pieces across all media including paintings, sculpture, prints, posters, photography and assemblage.
 The collection is believed to be the largest of sport art in North America and possibly the world.
 Also featured is the largest public art offering in the state of Alabama, the famed two-story tall mural by Maestro Cristóbal Gabarrón.
 “A Tribute to the Human Spirit” graces one wall of the main campus building and has become a landmark on the Eastern Shore.